Alinapleli/Preprocessing_xray_scattering_images/README.md

 # Preprocessing_xray_scattering_images
 Preprocessing pipeline for xray scattering images to achieve the best possible results in feature detection

+# Disclaimer

+This repository mainly serves as a public archive for the code used in my Master Thesis and is not yet optimized for the use by other researchers.
+Future updates will improve the functionality and usability of the program.

 # Main Dependencies
 To be able to run the code, a python 3.7 installation with the following dependencies is required:
 - tqdm